 - Keep Authorizations Up to Date.
 When an authorized signor or approver leaves the organization, notify the bank immediately to have that person removed.
 Shred and destroy any out of date card stock, credit cards, and signatory stamps.
 Collect any credit cards, keys or other asset-control related items from departing staff or Board Members.
 Also, keep anti-virus software up to date

 - Lock Up Assets.
 Keep credit cards, check stock and signature stamps under lock and key.
+If you store data in the private cloud then ensure it’s locked up tight with as few people as possible having access to it.

 - Set a Schedule to Conduct Fixed Asset Inventories.
 If the organization owns a significant amount of fixed assets or equipment, conduct fixed asset inventories annually.